Skip to main content

 Spring and fall are the most popular times of year for a cross-country road trip due to the fair weather.
 However, the best time of year to take a cross-country road trip will depend on your personal preferences and comfortability driving in different weather conditions.
 When deciding what time of year to take your road trip consider what the weather will be like, crowd sizes, road construction and any seasonal activities you want to partake in.

 Remember, winter months come with shorter days and less light, potentially limiting the time you have to see certain sights.
+If traveling in the winter, remember to bring tire chains and warm clothing.

 How Much Does a Cross-Country Road Trip Cost?

-The total cost of a cross-country road trip depends on a variety of factors, including destination, route, accommodations, transportation needs, activities, personal spending and splitting costs with companions.
+The total cost of a cross country road trip depends on a variety of factors, including destination, route, accommodations, transportation needs, activities, personal spending and splitting costs with companions.
 To track your spending and know the total cost of your trip, create and stick to a budget.

 How Do I Choose a Route for My Cross-Country Road Trip?